JammSpread/Intrasight/README.md

 ## Description

-A VS Code extension for quick access and smart queries of developer resources such as Google, Stackoverflow and YouTube as well as documentation for popular languages and frameworks.
+A VS Code extension for quick access and smart queries of developer resources such as Google, StackOverflow and YouTube as well as documentation for popular languages and frameworks.

 ## Features